stardustman/stardustman.github.io/2020/12/28/cs-english-words/index.md

    > the circumstances that form the setting for an event, statement, or idea, and in terms of which it can be fully understood and asserted.
 2. cardinality
    > the number of elements in a given mathematical set 给定集合的元素数量
+3. compound
+   > Compound is used to indicate that something consists of two or more parts or things.

 ## d